Summary

 | Industrial anomaly detection | Very few examples of failure; many normal runs | Deep SAD (semi-supervised variant of Deep SVDD) |

-The manufacturing and anomaly-detection cases deserve a special note: there is a semi-supervised variant of one-class classification called Deep SAD that builds directly on the Deep SVDD framework.
-It leverages the few labeled abnormal examples to tighten the hypersphere around normal data.
-If you’re doing anomaly detection with even a handful of confirmed anomalies, Deep SAD typically beats pure Deep SVDD.
+The manufacturing and anomaly-detection cases deserve a particular note: a semi-supervised variant of one-class classification, Deep SAD, builds directly on the Deep SVDD framework.
+It uses the few labelled abnormal examples to tighten the hypersphere around normal data.
+For anomaly detection with even a handful of confirmed anomalies, Deep SAD typically outperforms pure Deep SVDD.

 Paradigm Comparison: SSL, Self-SSL, Transfer, Active